-Coursework for the mild/moderate disabilities credential covers many topics, including assessment strategies, pedagogy, IEP development, and behavior supports for students with disabilities.
+Coursework for the Mild to Moderate Support Needs Education Specialist Credential program covers many topics, including assessment strategies, pedagogy, IEP development, and behavior supports for students with disabilities.

 Azusa Pacific’s teacher preparation programs span the continuum of K–12 education, equipping candidates with a breadth of essential knowledge while uniquely preparing them for their specific credential area and focus.
 All theory and learning is immediately filtered through the practical lens of field experience and student teaching with K–12 students in California public school settings.